nim-works/cps/README.md

 ucontext based coroutines with all the overhead and complications.

+## Random list of open questions

+- Does it even make sens to do this from a macro?
+Some things will be hard or even impossible, given the lack of information and the stage at which marcros run.
+For example, how would this need to handle template injected locals, or iterator based for loops?

+- How should we handle lineinfo, will stack traces still make sense after the translation?

+- Many many more

 ## Implementation notes

 Continuations are implemented as objects inheriting from `Cont`, and consist of